Haafiz/REST-API-for-basic-RPG/readme.md

 ## Running Tests
 In tests directory there are api as well as unit tests.  which can be run by following command:
 `vendor/bin/codecept run`
+or for more verbose use:
+`vendor/bin/codecept run -vv`
+or for even more verbose use:
+`vendor/bin/codecept run -vvv`

 However few configurations are required before that:
 ### Test configurations